nemethviktor/GeoTagNinja/readme.md

 -- On top of that above exifTool has a hard limit of 260 characters for file names including paths.
 Anything beyond that will fail.
 Again, rename your files or temporarily move them to C:\temp if this is an issue.
 Unicode (e.g. most Chinese and other Asian) characters have an up to 4-byte size per character.
 This is to say you'll run into errors with these files more often than not.
 -- Alternatively you can enable [this](https://stackoverflow.com/questions/56419639/what-does-beta-use-unicode-utf-8-for-worldwide-language-support-actually-do) feature if you're running v1903 Windows 10 or later but it may have some unwanted effects so keep an eye out for changes caused by it.
 - For UK the API returns city/sublocation in an odd way. this has been *probably* fixed in code but do test.
-- Language support should generally be okay but since the app is constantly evolving at this stage I'd prob vote against spending time on adding in a new language just yet.
 - Listview columns hiding/reorg capability is lacking.
 -- On a related note there is an attempt to clean up the user folder (C:\Users\username\AppData\Roaming\GeoTagNinja\) on application exit but it might fail due to a file lock.
 This doesn't crash the app but some files may remain, they'll be cleaned up the next time the app runs.
 - Sometimes a number of cmd.exe handles remain open.
 Not sure why but they only consume about 800kbytes of memory each so while not great, not terrible.
 You can force-kill them with "taskkill /f /im cmd.exe" ; I didn't want to put that into the code as it kills _all_ cmd instances regardless of what conjured them up so it would kill any instances you're otherwise running.
 - Pressing Get From Web either in Edit mode or on the map will always set the affected file to write-queue even if the values don't actually change.
 - Preview images don't respect orientation.
 - If user zooms "too far out" on Map they will get odd longitude values.
 The code handles this internally but map feedback is what it is.

-## When reporting bugs please specify

-- The OS's version,
-- The OS's language (incl region such as English/UK or English/USA),
-- Full path of your photo if the bug is related to reading or writing data,
-- Possibly upload the picture somewhere if not sensitive so I can test.

-## System Requirements

-- Windows 7+ is needed.
-The WebView2 installer runs along Setup.
-Should you need separately, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703) - the installer should take care of it tho'.
-- SQLite is running x86 but fwiw the app isn't really memory-hungry so it will do.
-Chances are if you're still on a 1st-gen Intel Core you're not on Windows 7.
-Hopefully.
-- You'll need an ArcGIS API key to use the map search functionality.
-Register for free [here](https://developers.arcgis.com/)
-- You'll need a geoNames username and password to use toponomy search.
-Register for free [here](https://www.geonames.org/)

 ## Possible Issues & Solutions